chromatone/chromatone-lab/README.md

-# A laboratory of noise synthesis
+# A laboratory of web audio modules to play

-A web-app to play with different types of noise sounds and their transformations
+A web-app to play with different types of sound sources and effects

 Based on [ToneJS](https://tonejs.github.io/)

-Soon will be compatible with [v14](https://tonejs.github.io/docs/14.5.44)

 ## Chromatone apps